CannaBites | An Eye on Cannabis

 The US House Agriculture Committee recently approved an amendment to the draft 2024 Farm Bill aimed at redefining hemp to 'close the loophole' created by the 2018 Farm Bill.
 This move could potentially ban hemp-derived cannabinoid products, such as delta-8 THC and THCA, and has sparked an ongoing debate on how to regulate hemp-derived cannabinoids.

 While the draft bill has a long legislative journey ahead before becoming law, it holds the potential to disrupt the $28 billion gray market and significantly reshape the future of the US hemp industry.
-Though the 2024 Farm Bill could 'close the loophole,' lawmakers could still decide to maintain the status quo – or delay making a decision altogether.
+Though the 2024 Farm Bill hemp update could 'close the loophole,' lawmakers could still decide to maintain the status quo – or delay making a decision altogether.

 Understanding the 'Loophole'